somework/cqrs/docs/reference.md

   retry policy structure with a global `default`, per-type `default`, and a message-specific `map`.
 The buses resolve serializers in that order and append the returned `SerializerStamp` to the dispatch call when provided.
+* **metadata** – services implementing
+  `SomeWork\CqrsBundle\Contract\MessageMetadataProvider`.
+The configuration
+  mirrors the serializer structure with a global `default`, per-type `default`, and per-message `map`.
+Providers return `MessageMetadataStamp` instances that the bundle appends to dispatched messages.
+The default provider generates random correlation identifiers, but you can replace it with deterministic implementations for specific messages when required.
 * **dispatch_modes** – controls whether commands and events are dispatched synchronously or asynchronously when callers omit the `DispatchMode` argument.
   Each section defines a `default` mode (`sync` or `async`) plus a `map` of